Fibery

 • 🔥 Nothing is hardcoded!
 One or several development teams, Scrum or Kanban, user stories or tasks — you decide.

 • 🛺 Automate your sprint workflows.
-Create new tasks with the start of every sprint, assign a QA when a story is done, increase a task's priority as the due date approaches.
+Create new tasks with the start of every sprint, assign a QA when a story is done, and increase a task's priority as the due date approaches.

 Track and analyze progress